-The law provides that the inventor is not entitled to a U. S. patent if the invention has been described in a printed publication any where in the world more than a year before the patent application is filed.
-If publication precedes the application for a U. S. patent, then a foreign patent is barred in most countries.
-Since extensive developmental work is often required before a patent application can be filed, an inventor should consider the desirability of delaying publication for a reasonable period of time.
+Law provides that inventors are not entitled to a United States patent if the invention has been described anywhere in a printed publication more than a year before the patent application is filed.
+Patent rights may be lost in other countries if any publication describing the invention precedes the application for a United States patent.
+Because extensive developmental work is often required before a patent application can be filed, inventors should consider the desirability of delaying publication for a reasonable period of time.